GothenburgBitFactory/tw.org/content/docs/ids.md

 ## Configuration

-The `gc` configuration setting may be set to \'off\' to disable the gc operation.
+The `gc` configuration setting may be set to 'off' to disable the gc operation.
 This has the effect of letting data accumulate in the `pending.data` file, and effectively making the ID numbers static.
 This slows down almost every command.